gutoandreollo/snapper-pacman/README.md

 The hooks are set to **fail** in case of error taking the snapshot.
 If that's not what you want, then either comment the `AbortFail` directive on the hook files or, if you're feeling particularly lazy, just set the last line to `exit 0` on the pre- helper script.

+**BEWARE** that doing the above, however, might just kill you with the very weapon you're trying to use to defend yourself.
+You've been warned.

 Rights
 ---